JimDesu/basis-lang/spec.md

 head :: next -< _      ; clear the head node's next link to absent
 ```

+The cascade is carried by each node's finalizer, which clears its own `next` link — retirement does not do this implicitly (§10.16).
 Because a variant clears *then* triggers, `head`'s `next` is set absent first, and only then is the discharge of its former candidate — the second node — fired.
 That discharge retires the second node, which clears *its* next (absent first) and fires the third, and so on around the ring.
 When the cascade reaches the node whose `next` owns the head, clearing that link fires the head's discharge; the head is retired, its `next` is found already absent — it was the first link cleared — so nothing further fires and the cascade unwinds.
 Every node is retired exactly once, and the walk terminates after a single lap.

 Two designed properties combine here.
 The first is the ordering: were a variant to trigger *then* clear, the head's link would still own the second node when the cascade circled back, firing it again and looping forever — clearing first guarantees that every owning edge is absent before its target is retired, so no edge is traversed twice and the ring unwinds in bounded time.
 The second is that clearing a variant is *idempotent*: clearing one that is already absent is a defined, safe no-op — redundant, never erroneous — in deliberate contrast to freeing a pointer twice, which is a serious error.
 So if retiring the head clears its already-absent `next` once more, that redundant clear is safe by design; the ordering ensures it fires nothing, and idempotence ensures that touching it again could do no harm in any case.